Sustainability in the Supply Chain

 Integrity is the foundation of responsible and entrepreneurial behavior.
 It forms the heart and the basis of sustainable work.

 Seize opportunities, minimize risks, live our valuesSustainability is our guiding principle, supporting us in our day-to-day work and ensuring our long-term growth.
-Both integrity and sustainability are closely linked to our three company values: excellent, innovative, and responsible.
+Both integrity and sustainability are closely linked to our four company values: caring, agile, respectful, and accountable.
 Through sustainable development we make our contribution to a more equitable global economy and provide energy-efficient, durable products and solutions for our customers.
 In this way, we aim to live and breathe our socially responsible company culture – for the good of society.

 Sustainability in the Supply Chain